jerinjoseph121/Music-Generation/README.md

-# Music-Generation
+# Music-Generation-Using-AI
 Creating an LSTM model to generate music

+## Why LSTM based model
+RNN models, in general are usually suitable for purposes where a feedback system is required.
+Music generation highly rests on this concept only, where previous outputs are used for the next input.
+LSTMs are specialized in this domain, of carrying previous sequences for a longer period of time.
+This is helpful to produce meaningful music, as new generated music is inspired from the previous notes hit.
+The LSTM model has various gates like the forget gate and the input gate which helps to send the previous outputs as feedback.

-### music-generator
+### Music-generator
-Used to create basic sin wave sounds
+Used to create basic sin wave sounds.

-### music-ai
+### Music-ai
-Contains the functions to convert midi files to piano rolls and vice versa
+Contains the functions to convert midi files to piano rolls and vice versa.